pgmorales76/reading_notes/README.md

 This repository is for Code 102 reading notes.

 ----------------------------------------------
+#### Hey, everyone!
+My name is Peter (it/its).
+I’m very excited to begin my coding journey at Code Fellows!

 # Lab 01b

 ## Explain “growth mindset” in your own words